-2023 Number 2022 Number
+2024 Number 2023 Number

-Executive Management team 9 7
+From the Management to an

-Customers and neighbourhoods 124 136
+Executive Management team Customers and neighbourhoods 8 122 9 124

-Assets and regeneration 42 39
+Assets and regeneration 40 42

-Total 175 182
+Total 170 175

 One Vision Housing Limited employees have access to a defined contribution pension scheme, which is operated by the Sovini group on behalf of all group entities.
 The assets of the scheme are held separately from those of the group in an independently administered fund.
-The pension charge represents contributions payable to the fund and amounted to £336k (2022: £342k).
+The pension charge represents contributions payable to the fund and amounted to £331k (2023: £336k).